 To us, van life means all of these things…and more…

-Three years on from getting our VW Cree, we still get a buzz every time we turn the key and set out, ‘On the Road Again’ – as Canned Heat famously sang in the hippy-trippy days of the mid to late 60s.
+Six years on from getting our VW Cree, we still get a buzz every time we turn the key and set out, ‘on the Road Again’ – as Canned Heat famously sang in the trippy-hippy days of the late 60s.

 What fuelled the urge to do such things?

-These stories and songs tell us that, maybe – just maybe – van life and travelling is in our very DNA.
-Perhaps the nomadic gene is still alive and well deep down in our souls, a reptilian hunger needing to be satiated.
+These stories and songs tell us that van life (and the call to adventure) is in our very DNA, as if deep down in our souls there is a reptilian hunger waiting to be satiated.

 Perhaps it is what drove Chris McCandless into the wilderness, the story told poignantly and beautifully in the film and book, Into the Wild.

 Getting a motorhome or campervan answers that call to adventure.
 But we’re talking more than geography here…

 Sure, there’s the essential practical stuff you need to know but more than that, every trip will affect you mentally and/or spiritually in some way, feeding your mind and soul with new challenges, new learnings, knowledge, wisdom and, hopefully, a whole heap of gratitude for life.